Why We Ride

 By participating in Ride to End ALZ® South Carolina, you are accelerating the Association’s research efforts to discover methods of treatment and prevention for Alzheimer's and other dementias — while also maximizing care and support for all facing the disease.

-The Association is a global leader in Alzheimer's and dementia research, currently investing over $250M to more than 750 projects in 39 countries.
+The Association is a global leader in Alzheimer's and dementia research, currently the Association is investing $300 million in 920 active best-of-field projects in 45 countries, spanning six continents.
 Our research grants focus on four critical areas:

 To accelerate advances in biochemistry, genetics, immunology and more, the Association is increasing investments made through the world-class Alzheimer's Association International Research Grant Program.
 Recognizing the critical need for collaboration, the Association will continue building the Global Alzheimer's Association Interactive Network (GAAIN) — an innovative online “big data” platform — to give researchers free access to information.